voschezang/coding-handbook/math/models.md

 If a value is binary:

 - Question whether neither or both options can be true.
+[What if](https://en.wikipedia.org/wiki/Mu_(negative)) neither options is applicable?
+In what conditions would this occur?
 - Find a third category
     - Question whether there really is a single dimension.
         - E.g. focus on X or de-focus.
 E.g. in organizations: focussing on specialization (efficiency) vs focussing on features (quality) vs focussing on simplicity.